How to Clean Wood Before Staining in Easy Steps + Effective Methods

 Method #3: Air Compressor

-After sanding, the air compressor is our next method to clean wood.
+After sanding, the air compressor is the next method to clean wood.
 Here are the steps to effectively use it:

 Sanding wood